apache/kylin/website/docs/monitor/job_concept_settings.md

    > **Attention**: The start time of loading data must be greater than the end time of the loaded data.

-   - In AI augmented mode, in the navigation bar **Data Asset -> Model**, loading data within a time range of the model will trigger the job.
+   - In the navigation bar **Data Asset -> Model**, loading data within a time range of the model will trigger the job.

 3. **Merge Data**: When the system detects a sufficient number of segments, it will automatically trigger the job of merging data.
 You can set the parameters of merging segments in the navigation bar **Setting -> Segment Settings**.
 For detailed message, you can refer to [Segment Operation and Settings](../modeling/load_data/segment_operation_settings/intro.md).

 4. **Refresh Data**: Job for refreshing segments.

-   - In AI augmented mode, in the navigation bar **Data Asset -> Model**, refreshing data of a specified segment in the specified model will trigger the job.
+   - In the navigation bar **Data Asset -> Model**, refreshing data of a specified segment in the specified model will trigger the job.

      > **Attention**：If you refresh n segments at the same time, it will trigger n jobs to refresh the data, and arrange them in the job queue according to the chronological order of original segments.
 You can view them in the **Monitor -> Job** bar.